arundurvasula/frydomics/README.md

 We are modeled after Jeff Ross-Ibarra's [REHAB](http://www.rilab.org/rehab.html), please check there for information on the format.
 In short, no one presents the paper and we jump in as soon as the beer arrives.

+We have a mailing list [here](https://groups.google.com/forum/#!forum/frydomics).
+Feel free to join or email me (firstname.lastname@gmail.com) for paper annoucements.

 # Papers:

 ## August